 The PCI bus supports bus parity checking, a method of verifying that data has not been changed during a data-transfer operation.
 Bus parity checking uses an extra bit, known as a parity bit, that is sent with each byte of data as it is transferred across the bus.
-The PCI bus in your server uses even parity.
 The parity bit is set to 1 or 0 so that each byte has an even number of 1's.
 If the parity of the received byte does not match the parity of the byte as it was sent, an error occurred during transmission and the receiving device can request that the data be sent again.